MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/docker.md

 ::: moniker range="< vsts"

-If you're able to build your image on your development machine, but are having trouble building it on VSTS or TFS, then check the version of Docker on the agent, and ensure that it matches what you have on your development machine.
+If you're able to build your image on your development machine, but are having trouble building it on Azure Pipelines or TFS, then check the version of Docker on the agent, and ensure that it matches what you have on your development machine.
 You can include a command line script `docker --version` in your build pipeline to print the version of Docker.

 ::: moniker-end